 “Awaken and brighten your eye to a more youthful appearance with an eyelift.”
 It’s all about your eyes.
 Eye contact is one of the most important parts of communication and can be a dramatic part of a first impression.
 The eyes have the power to articulate many feelings, and beautiful, expressive eyes can open up your entire face.
 Tired, droopy, or swollen eyes may not reflect a vibrant inner self, and may significantly detract from your overall appearance in Charlotte.

 Dr. Kulbersh, blepharoplasty Charlotte, NC surgeon, trained in Beverly Hills with two of the most prominent oculoplastic (eye plastic) surgeons in the country.
 The advanced techniques employed in Beverly Hills are now being transferred to his patients in the Carolinas.
 Dr. Kulbersh’s knowledge of eyelid anatomy and facial aging analysis will provide you with excellent blepharoplasty results.
 During your consultation, our blepharoplasty specialist will analyze your eyelids to determine the cause of your particular condition and develop your treatment plan accordingly.
-While many patients will require a surgical blepharoplasty, there are also non-invasive treatments like injectable treatments or chemical peel tightening that Dr. Kulbersh might recommend as an option.
+While many patients will require a surgical blepharoplasty, there are also non-invasive treatments like injectable treatments such as facial fillers or chemical peels tightening that Dr. Kulbersh might recommend as an option.

 What is Blepharoplasty?